apiobuild/platform/content/blog/troubleshoot-chopin-store.md

 tags: ["chopin", "waitress", "telescope", "tutorial", "ecommerce", "google-sheet", "google", "website", "documentation"]
 ---

-We try our best to design a fool-proof onboarding process, but sometimes it just happened.
-If you see error messages or Patrick Star crying (hopefully really rare), let us troubleshoot together!
+We try our best to design a fool-proof onboarding process, but things happens, if you see error messages or Patrick Star crying (hopefully really rare), let us troubleshoot together!
 This is a growing list of commonly asked questions regarding apio\'s static online store generator [Chopin](https://telescope.apiobuild.com/app/chopin).

 Contact us (aka your favorite developer) via <a href="mailto:apiobuild@gmail.com">email</a> or [Facebook Messenger](https://m.me/apiobuild) if you don't find answers here!
 Bug reports and feebacks are welcomed too!